vpatz/automotive-federated/README.md

     python3 model_trainer.py

+It is expected that model weights will not converge during training as randomized data is used.

 ### Model training using [`flower`](https://flower.ai/docs/framework/tutorial-quickstart-pytorch.html) FL library with `pytorch` model

 Following steps are required to run the demo for EV range model training using Federated Learning

+#### Code changes

-- Use `flwr new` to create a template
+1. Use `flwr new` to create a template director
+2. Update model architecture and data source for the use case in `./ev_range_pred/task.py`
+    - Replace the CIFAR dataset with random data
+    - Replace `flower_datasets` with `torch DataLoader`

+Above steps are completed in `./ev_range_pred` directory.

+#### Running the demo on `localhost`

+Run below commands in different terminals as given in deployment [tutorial](https://flower.ai/docs/framework/how-to-run-flower-with-deployment-engine.html).

+##### Terminal 1 - Run superlink

+    flower-superlink --insecure

+##### Terminal 2 - Run supernode

+    flower-supernode \
+         --insecure \
+        --superlink 127.0.0.1:9092 \
+        --clientappio-api-address 127.0.0.1:9094 \
+        --node-config "partition-id=0 num-partitions=2"

+##### Terminal 3 - Run client (to be ported to run on the vehicle edge ECU)

+    flower-superexec \
+        --insecure \
+        --plugin-type clientapp \
+        --appio-api-address zupernode-1:9094